 sunken road, or similar

-infantry only in a fort hex – -1
+infantry or artillery in a village or fort hex

 Terrain effects on melee strength

-The following give a defensive melee bonus of +1 defense strength after all other modifiers –
+The following give a defensive melee bonus of 1 left shift –

 defending crest from hilltop

 defending inside field fortification

-infantry defending inside a fort hex – +1 melee defense
+infantry or artillery defending inside a fort or village hex

-Note that woods and village have no effect on melee other than via lower stacking and not halved vs cavalry.
+Note that woods have no effect on melee other than via lower stacking and cavalry SP not being doubled.
 River, stream, ford, and bridge have no effect on fire or melee, other than melee only being possible from across the bridge or ford if the river or stream is otherwise impassible for the attacking units.

 Morale and disorder rules

-Most veteran units have a base morale of 4.
-Guards dot units (both infantry and cavalry, but not all heavy cavalry) have 5 morale, and minor allies, militia, landwehr, inexperience armies, Russian cossacks have 3 morale.
-All units suffer -1 to their base morale once that specific unit has been reduced to 1/2 it original SP strength, or less.
+Most veteran units have a base initiative / morale of 3.
+Guards dot units (both infantry and cavalry, but not all heavy cavalry) have 4 morale, and minor allies, militia, landwehr, inexperience armies, Russian cossacks have 2 morale.
 If a formation or army is demoralized (see next section), all its units suffer an additional -1 to their morale.
 Mixed stack hexes use the lowest morale in the hex, except melee defenders may use the highest.

-At the end of each activation, any activated disordered unit that it not adjacent to an enemy unit at that time rolls 1D6 to rally from disorder.
+At the end of each activation, any activated disordered unit rolls 1D6 to rally from disorder.
 Any roll equal to or less than its present morale succeeds and the disorder is removed.
 If the roll is higher than the units present morale they remain disordered; there is no further effect.
 Leaders provide a negative DRM on these rally checks equal to their command rating / initiative.